thiblahute/meson-website/IndepthTutorial.md

                          link_with : foolib)
     test('foolib test', testexe)

 First we build a test executable that has the same include directory as the main library and which also links against the freshly built shared library.
-Note that you don't need to specify <tt>glib_dep</tt> here just to be able to use the generated library.
+Note that you don't need to specify <tt>glib_dep</tt> here just to be able to use the built library <tt>foolib</tt>.
 If the executable used GLib functionality itself, then we would of course need to add it as a keyword argument here.

 Finally we define a test with the name <tt>foolib test</tt>.
 It consists of running the binary we just built.
 If the executable exits with a zero return value, the test is considered passed.
 Nonzero return values mark the test as failed.